optical-o/Nemea-Dev/README.md

 Inside vscode `Ctrl+Shift+P Remote-SSH: Connect to Host` Select from list the name of the ssh-config configured earlier.

+After connected to the VM for the first time, you should see pop-up on the right side to install recommended extensions.
+These will allow IDE functionality for the cpp and autoconf project.

 ## Visual studio code
 The visual studio code project comes with prepared tasks for configuring and building the nemea project.
 * `Ctrl+P task bootstrap`